 Angkor Wat is the largest, the most magnificent and the best-known of all Angkor temples.
 It’s the jewel in the crown of Cambodia’s attractions.
 So quintessential is the site to the image of Cambodia that even the country’s flag features it.

-We recommend visiting early—or late, and taking it easy: start before sunrise and take three or four hours to take in the raw scale and delicate beauty of the ruins.
-For more detailed guide check out our Sunrise at Angkor Wat article.
+We recommend visiting early—or late—and taking it easy: start before sunrise and spend three or four hours taking in the raw scale and delicate beauty of the ruins.
+(See our in-depth guide: Beyond Sunrise: How to Experience Angkor Wat Without the Crowds).

-The Angkor Wat may be the most famous, but to many it is Bayon temple that remains the instantly recognizable icon of Cambodia.
-Or more precisely, the icons are the Bayon’s giant stone-carved Buddha faces.
-Their massive silhouettes jut out from the intricate towers of the temple, their mysterious smiles enchanting all who come to see the silent witnesses to the centuries of history.
+Angkor Wat may be the most famous, but for many, it’s Bayon Temple that remains the true icon of Cambodia — or more precisely, its giant stone-carved Buddha towers.
+Their massive silhouettes rise above the jungle canopy, their enigmatic smiles captivating all who come to see these silent witnesses to centuries of history.
+Exploring with a local guide or arranging a private visit can reveal hidden corners and details that often go unnoticed.

 Siem Reap, being the touristic capital of Cambodia, is also one of the best places in the country for shopping.
 The Old Market or Central Market offers everything from the famous Cambodian silk to freshwater pearls and glassware—no doubt your haggling skills will come in handy.